-"Overall" means CDP-0901 (LAC Zone) and CDP-0902 (RM Zone) I Unless the District Council amends the Basic Plan condition requiring the same
+"Overall" means CDP-0901 (LAC Zone) and CDP-0902 (RM Zone) 1 Unless the District Council amends the Basic Plan condition requiring the same area within RM-4.
+A condition was included in CDP-0902-01 to ensure RM-5 will be served by additional on-site private recreation amenities.
+Therefore, conformance is shown with this condition, as amended by CDP-0902-01.

 Two amendments impacting the provision of recreational facilities in the R-M Zone of Timothy Branch were approved by CDP-0902-01.
-The first updated the phasing table for the provision of on-site private recreational amenities, as follows:
+The first updated the phasing table for the provision of on-site private recreational amenities and the second relocated a previously approved 7,500-square-foot multiage playground from RM-5 to the centrally located 20,000-square-foot open play